-In review of the evidence, a Standing Committee member expressed concerns about the ability of an intervention being performed to improve the measure.
+The Standing Committee proceeded with discussion on the evidence criterion.
+First, a Standing Committee member described the collection of data to identify dizziness and stroke diagnoses by using the International Classification of Diseases, 10th Revision (ICD-10) codes was straightforward.
+However, the Standing Committee member expressed concerns about the ability of an intervention being performed to improve the measure.
 The developer first described the intervention of the Head Impulse, Nystagmus, Test of Skew (HINTS) examination battery, which can diagnose central dangerous causes of dizziness with high sensitivity and specificity.
 The HINTS examination, in conjunction with positional maneuvers (e.g., the Dix-Hallpike maneuver for Benign Positional Paroxysmal Vertigo [BPPV]), can assist in the diagnosis of the causes of underlying dizziness that do not need imaging.
 Another Standing Committee member commented that direct evidence of the use of the HINTS examination lowering stroke rate does not appear to be presented.
 Rather, the literature shows that early diagnosis and interventions in stroke reduce the rates of strokes.
 The developer shared early clinical trial results, which showed that a Tele-Dizzy consult service was able to substantially improve the diagnosis of dizziness and eliminated the excess 30-day stroke hospitalizations from the baseline.
 The developer commented that consultation with a neurologist can also improve diagnostic accuracy for patients with dizziness, thus substantially increasing the yield of stroke diagnoses relative to the baseline and the accuracy of diagnoses for patients with inner ear disease.
-Additionally, the developer acknowledged that an area for opportunity exists among ED physicians regarding bedside diagnostic maneuvers, and the Society of Academic Emergency Medicine (SAEM) is currently working on guidelines for dizziness and bedside diagnostic maneuvers.
+Additionally, the developer acknowledged that an area for opportunity exists among ED physicians regarding bedside diagnostic maneuvers, and the Society of Academic Emergency Medicine is currently working on guidelines for dizziness and bedside diagnostic maneuvers.

 A few Standing Committee members expressed concerns with the appropriateness of the 30-day time frame and the potential for overdiagnosis.
-The developer shared that they engaged a Technical Expert Panel (TEP) regarding the time frame.
+According to the developer, multiple studies show that when a patient is discharged with benign dizziness, their rate of stroke is much higher than the general population or other patients who were discharged from the ED with an unrelated diagnosis (e.g., abdominal pain).
+The developer also shared that they engaged a Technical Expert Panel (TEP) regarding the time frame.
 The developer acknowledged that a seven-day time frame could potentially provide increased precision; however, the numbers were low overall.
-Additionally, 30 days is often used for CMS metrics and provides face validity to ED physicians.
+Additionally, 30 days is often used for the Centers for Medicare & Medicaid Services' (CMS) metrics and provides face validity to ED physicians.
+For a 90-day time frame, it has less face validity for ED physicians, even though it is biologically accurate.